sheidheda/Trackr/README.md

-Here’s a **README** for the **Supply Chain Tracking Platform** using Clarity:

----

-# Supply Chain Tracking Platform
+# Trackr – Decentralized Supply Chain Tracking

-This project is a decentralized application (dApp) built on the Stacks blockchain using Clarity smart contracts.
-It enables transparent and immutable tracking of products through various stages of the supply chain—allowing manufacturers, distributors, retailers, and customers to interact with product data at each stage.
+**Trackr** is a decentralized application (dApp) built on the Stacks blockchain using Clarity smart contracts.
+It enables transparent and immutable tracking of products as they move through the supply chain, allowing manufacturers, distributors, retailers, and customers to interact with product data at each stage.

 ## Table of Contents
 - [Overview](#overview)